Rentap: War between White Rajah and Ibans of Saribas

-According to the account of Captain Henry Keppel, on 4 June 1843, Brooke and Keppel organised a war expedition to attack the Iban Dayak of Saribas to punish their piracy along the coast.
+According to the account of Captain Henry Keppel, on 4 June 1843, Brooke and Keppel organised a war expedition to attack the Iban Dayak of Saribas to take the land along the coast.

 OKP Dana Bayang's longhouse at Nanga Padeh was the strongest and most important, defended by two forts and a barrier of fallen trees that blocked the Batang Saribas River from being easily entered by their enemies.
 Brooke's forces took and burnt this longhouse on 11 June 1843.
 Dana Bayang, who was already old, had delegated the fighting to his three sons: Nanang, Luyoh, and Aji.

 Brooke's forces proceeded up the Saribas to Karangan Pinggai and on 14 June attacked the fort of Linggir Mali Lebu, a chief mentored by Dana Bayang.
 They then attacked the Sungai Rimbas river forts at Sungai Tawai belonging to chiefs Rekaya Antau "Linggang Neneri" and Rekaya Gun "Mangku Bumi".

 The defeated chiefs in Saribas and Linggi from Skrang went onboard Brooke's ship to sign the peace treaty of Saribas.
 However, the treaty forced them to stop headhunting (ngayau in the Iban language), and they refused to sign it.

 Battle of Batang Lupar and Undop

 In August 1844, Brooke and Keppel forced out the Arab sharifs, destroyed Sharif Sahib's stronghold at Patusin, forced out Sharif Muller at Nanga Skrang and Sharif Jaffar and Pengiran Indera Mahkota (deposed governor of Sarawak) at the upper Undop.
-Sharifs Sahib and Muller fled across the border to the middle Kapuas while Macota was later captured in a mud at Lingga.
-The battle at upper Undop resulted in the First Lieutenant Charles Wade being killed in action and deposed Sherif Jaffer of Lingga, bringing relative peace to the coast.
-This made Wade the first white man to be a slain victim by the natives of Sarawak.
-The person who shot Wade with a rifle was later wounded by Mr Simpson, an officer of the Phlegethon.
+Sharifs Sahib and Muller fled across the border to the middle Kapuas while Makhota was later captured in a mud at Lingga.
+The battle at upper Undop deposed Sherif Jaffer of Lingga, bringing relative peace to the coast.
+First Lieutenant Charles Wade was killed in action, making Wade the first white man to be slain by the natives of Sarawak.
 With this settled, Brooke was then determined to pacify the Iban Dayaks of Skrang and led a strong troop to attack Rentap.